 Combining two different scanners allows increasing accuracy details, which is essential when the object is large, but contains a lot of small details.
 This 3D model might be used to recreate the fireplace’s design and produce a true copy using a stone cutting machine.
 Artec scanners are also employed when it comes to restoring ancient cathedrals and monuments, like in the case of the famous Transfiguration Cathedral in Moscow.

 Everybody in Russia interested in computer technologies has heard about the CG Event – the year’s greatest techie gathering in Moscow.
 Artec simply couldn’t miss the chance to showcase its 3D scanning technologies at this essential Computer Graphics happening.
-The annual event is a demonstration platform for developments in computer graphics and animation that have emerged in the past year.

 Our latest software version, Artec Studio 8.0BETA is now available for download.
 A copy of this software comes with every new Artec scanner!